 New report shows gender, generation, and seniority may predict vacation behavior.

 Taking time off continues to be a challenge in America’s always-on work culture with more than half (54%) of employees ending 2016 with unused vacation time, a slight decrease from 2015 results (55%).
 These findings, from Project: Time Off’s State of American Vacation 2017 report, provide the most comprehensive annual look at America’s vacation habits based on GfK survey research of 7,331 U.S. employees who earn time off and economic analysis conducted by Oxford Economics.
-See the report for a full methodology.

 “For the first time in many years, there is reason to believe that America’s bad vacation habits may be improving,” said Project: Time Off Senior Director and report author Katie Denis.
 “Our workforce still has a long way to go to rewire its thinking that hours worked and busyness are equivalent to productivity.
 But make no mistake, the increase in vacation usage is a positive indicator for American work culture.”